 Director Miia Tervo wrote her romantic comedy Aurora with the grittier side of Rovaniemi in mind.
 During production, the landscape charmed her cast and crew & the locals impressed.

 One night at a hot-dog stand in the city of Rovaniemi, Finnish Lapland, party animal and beauty technician Aurora meets Iranian refugee Darian.
 Darian needs to marry a Finnish woman to get asylum for himself and his daughter.
-Aurora attempts to find the rejected refugee a wife, but as Aurora introduces numerous women to Darian, the two of them grow close.
+Aurora attempts to find the rejected refugee a wife, but as Aurora introduces numerous women to Darian, the two of them grow closer instead.

 Miia Tervo is an award-winning writer and director from Finnish Lapland.
 Her short films have been screened and awarded around the world.
 The Little Snow Animal (2010) was EFA-nominated, and Clumsy Little Acts of Tenderness (2015) was also screened from Palms Springs to Oberhausen.
 Tervo’s other short films include Santra and the Talking Trees and The Seal.
 Aurora is her debut feature film.

 Writer and director Miia Tervo always wanted to make a movie about women and alcoholism.
 Her first feature-length film, Aurora, follows the titular hero as she navigates the pitfalls of love and alcoholism in the capital of Lapland and Tervo’s hometown Rovaniemi.
 Real-life events inspired Tervo to write the story.

 — I grew up in Lapland—a little village called Muurola, about 25 km south of downtown Rovaniemi.
 My cousin met a man who was an asylum seeker in a grocery store, and something about that clicked in my head.
 So I made a dark romantic comedy about alcoholics and refugees falling in love.